 The FuelEU proposal also addresses ships berthed at EU ports, and states that the most polluting ships (container ships and passenger ships) will be required to use on-shore power supply (or equivalent zero-emission technology).
 The ports will be supplied with shore-side electricity, and from 2035 and onwards vessels generally are no longer allowed to pollute when berthed at ports.

 Companies that are not compliant with the rules by May 1 of the following year will have to pay penalties.
 The proposal states the money should be used to promote the distribution and use of renewable and low-carbon fuels.

 Heavy oil used in the maritime industry will no longer be fully exempt from energy taxation for voyages in the EU.
 The revised Energy Taxation Directive (ETD; further info in fact box below) proposes a minimum tax on heavy fuel oil starting at 0.9 EUR per gigajoule in 2023.
-The commission says that the minimum tax rate will gradually increase over a period of ten years.

 In more shipping relevant terms, the 0.9 EUR/Gj tax means an additional cost of approximately 45 USD/tonne heavy fuel oil.

 The minimum tax for similar fuels used in other industries is proposed at 10.75 EUR/Gj.
 The substantial difference in levels is described in the directive as due to the risk of shipping companies bunkering fuel outside the EU.